huacchob/nautobot-app-netscaler-ext/Golden-Config-Instructions.md

 Configure `External Integrations` to define connectivity details (remote URL, secrets group) for your controllers.

 1. Navigate to **EXTENSIBILITY** -> **AUTOMATION** -> **External Integrations**.
 2. Create an `External Integration` linking your controller to its remote URL and the appropriate `Secrets Group`.
 3. Refer to the [Nautobot External Integrations Documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/externalintegration/) for more details.

 #### Controller Creation

 Create `Controller` objects in Nautobot, associating them with their respective `External Integrations`, platforms, and controller device placeholders.

 1. Navigate to **DEVICES** -> **CONTROLLERS** -> **Controllers**.
 2. When creating a controller, ensure it has the correct `External Integration`, `Platform`, and is linked to its `Controller Device Placeholder`.
 3. Refer to the [Nautobot Controller Documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/feature-guides/wireless-networks-and-controllers/#controllers) for detailed instructions.

 #### Updating Golden Config Settings to Disable Ping Tests

 For controller placeholder devices that may not have a pingable IP address (e.g., cloud-managed controllers), it's crucial to disable Golden Config's default ping test.

 1. Navigate to **GOLDEN CONFIG** -> **SETUP** -> **Golden Config Settings**.
 2. Create a new `Golden Config Settings` object specifically for your controller platforms.
 3. Use a `Dynamic Group` to limit these settings to only the relevant controller devices.
 4. Adjust the `weight` of this setting to ensure it takes precedence for controller devices.
 5. **Uncheck** the `Backup Test` box to disable the ping test for devices covered by these settings.

 ## 4. Backup Workflow

 The backup workflow is designed to retrieve the current configuration or state from a network device or controller.

-### Purpose
+### Backup Workflow Purpose

 To collect configuration data from the target system and store it within Nautobot for compliance, diffing, and historical tracking.

 ### Processing Steps

 1. **Resolve Endpoint Definitions**: The dispatcher loads the relevant backup endpoint definitions from the `<platform_name>_backup_endpoints.yml` file.
 2. **Map Parameters**: Required parameters for the API call are mapped from the Nautobot `Device`'s `ConfigContext` or other relevant attributes.
 3. **Execute API Call**: The dispatcher executes the API call (HTTP request or SDK callable) as defined in the endpoint.
 4. **Extract Data with JMESPath**: The raw API response is processed using the specified JMESPath expression to extract and filter only the necessary configuration data.
 5. **Aggregate Results**: If multiple endpoints are defined for a feature, their results are aggregated.
 Dictionary responses are merged, and list responses are concatenated.
 6. **Return Structured Data**: The aggregated and normalized data is returned to the Golden Config job.

 ### Example Backup Endpoint Definition